 Whiplash Relief in Egg Harbor Township, NJ

 Whiplash injury occurs when the body reacts to a deceleration or acceleration force by hyperflexion or hyperextension of the neck.
-Optimal Health Chiropractic specializes in treating whiplash injuries, auto accident injuries, and bicycle accident injuries.
+Optimal Health Chiropractic and Physical Therapy specializes in treating whiplash injuries, auto accident injuries, and bicycle accident injuries.
 Whiplash injuries are very common in car accidents and occur, in part, due to the fact that the muscles do not have enough time to brace themselves.

 Because symptoms of this injury can take weeks or even months to manifest, it is easy to be fooled into thinking that you are not as seriously injured as you really are.
 Symptoms from it can include anything from radiating pain into the shoulder, elbow pain, wrist pain or hand pain, lower back pain, headaches, jaw pain and more.